 The second most common type of dementia is vascular dementia.
 It’s caused by a lack of blood flow to the brain.
-Vascular dementia can happen as you age and can be related to atherosclerotic disease or stroke.
+Vascular dementia can happen as you age and can be related to atherosclerotic disease, diabetes, high blood pressure, and more.
+Strokes are the most common cause of vascular dementia.

 Symptoms of vascular dementia can appear slowly or suddenly, depending on their cause.
 Confusion and disorientation are common early signs.
 Later on, people also have trouble completing tasks or concentrating for long periods of time.
 Vascular dementia can cause vision problems and sometimes hallucinations as well.